Poste restante: United Kingdom

-If only addressed to a town name, for example "POSTE RESTANTE, LONDON", mail will go to the closest main post office branch (there being more than a hundred crown offices – directly managed post office branches – in London).
+If only addressed to a town name, for example "POSTE RESTANTE, LONDON", mail will go to the closest main post office branch (there being more than a hundred "crown offices" – directly managed post office branches – in London).
 Some small branches do not offer the poste restante service.

 The sender should also include their return address.
-In the United Kingdom, the Royal Mail will hold mail posted from within the UK for two weeks, whereas mail posted from abroad is normally held for one month.
-If the recipient is at sea however, it will be held for two months.
-Where mail is not collected within that time, it will be returned to the sender, or if there is no sender indicated, will be treated as undeliverable.
-If the sender would like uncollected mail returned sooner, they can indicate this on the envelope.
-Timescales vary from country to country according to local practice.
+In the United Kingdom, the Royal Mail will hold mail posted from within the UK for 18 days, whereas mail posted from abroad is held for 21 days.
+Mail uncollected after these timescales is treated as undeliverable.

 United States

 In the United States, the U.S. Postal Service uses the term General Delivery.
 Mail for general delivery to recipients in the United States is addressed in the following fashion: